 Timber harvesting from the state’s regrowth native forests has been ongoing for the past 100 years.
-Throughout this time, koala populations and the timber industry have co-existed and we know from recent research that they continue to do so today, as the video below explains.
+Throughout this time, koala populations and the timber industry have co-existed and we know from recent research that they continue to do so today.

-There are large areas of koala habitat in National Parks, State Forests and private lands and koalas have been recorded living in and around areas of state forest where harvesting has occurred both recently and historically.
+There are large areas of koala habitat in National Parks, State Forests and private lands.
+Koalas have been recorded living in and around areas of state forest where harvesting has occurred both recently and historically.

-The areas of State forest that are available for harvesting make up just four per cent of the 23 million hectares of forested land in NSW and these forests are critical for providing renewable regrowth timber for our local industry while also supporting significant koala populations.
+The areas of State forest that are available for harvesting make up just four per cent of the 23 million hectares of forested land in NSW.
+These forests are critical for providing renewable regrowth timber for our local industry while also supporting significant koala populations.
 This is a result of many years of well managed, sustainable forestry practices.

 Timber harvesting in NSW is carefully managed to ensure State forests continue to produce a sustainable supply of timber while supporting thriving populations of native species.